Sitecore/jss/docs/data/routes/connected-demo/explore-sitecore/personalization-in-experience-editor/en.md

 <br/><br/>

-This will open a dialogue to personalize the component.
+This will open a dialog to personalize the component.
 Click Edit Rule to see how the specific condition is configured.

 ![Habitat Fitness](/assets/img/Personalization4.jpg)